 A few common tax deductions and credits to look out for include childcare costs, charity contributions, and higher education credits.
 Don’t forget to include these in your tax return.

 Once you’ve collected your paperwork and determined your filing status, you are ready to do your own taxes.
-There are three different ways for you to prepare your taxes.
-Each of these options offers a slightly different way to prepare your taxes.
-However, the basics are all the same.
+There are three different ways for you to do this.
+Each of these options offers a slightly different way to prepare, but the basics are all the same.
 Choose the option that best suits your lifestyle.

 You can download the forms you’ll need to fill out from the IRS website.
 It is completely free to download these forms.
 If you choose to print them, you can complete them by hand and mail them in.